YichenWu11/YichenWu11/README.md

 ---

 - 📖 A CS Rookie
 - 🎮 Interested in Game Engine and Computer Graphics
 - 📧 Contact Me : 2206113829@stu.xjtu.edu.cn
+- 🥇 The early bird catches the worm

 ---